quantaosun/labodock_binder/README.md

 ## Use on Windows

 ### Compared to cloud manner which is much more flexible and easy to use.
-Windows version takes some time to learn how to operate properly, and once it was set, it is more robust and stable.
+Windows version takes some time to learn how to operate properly, and once it is set, it is more robust and stable.

 We here use **Docker** as a container, to mimic a Linux machine, to build this container, you need an image, the image address on the docker hub is